 Discovery Silver Grants Long-term Incentives

-TORONTO, Jan.
+/EIN News/ -- TORONTO, Jan.
 27, 2023 (GLOBE NEWSWIRE) -- Discovery Silver Corp.
-DSVDSVSF ("Discovery" or the "Company") announces that it has granted long-term incentives to certain officers, employees and directors of the Company.
+(TSX-V: DSV, OTCQX: DSVSF) (“Discovery” or the “Company”) announces that it has granted long-term incentives to certain officers, employees and directors of the Company.

 Pursuant to the Company’s stock option plan, an aggregate total of 1,600,000 stock options (“Options”) were granted to certain officers.
 The Options, each exercisable for one common share of the Company at an exercise price of C$1.42 per share, vest annually in three equal tranches beginning on the first anniversary of the grant date of January 26, 2023.
 The Options will expire on January 26, 2028, five years after the grant date.
 Any common shares issuable upon exercises of Options will, in accordance with applicable securities laws, be subject to a hold period expiring four months from the date of grant.